IgniteUI/help-topics/topics/02_Controls/Editors/01_igDateEditor/05_Migrating_to_the_new_igDateEditor.md

 ---|---
-rendering|<a name='dropDownListOpening'></a>Event which is raised before rendering of the editor completes. rendered|<a name='rendered'></a>Event which is raised after rendering of the editor completes. dropDownListOpening|<a name='dropDownListOpening'></a>Event which is raised when the drop down is opening. dropDownListOpened|<a name='dropDownListOpened'></a>Event which is raised when the drop down is already opened. dropDownListClosing|<a name='dropDownListClosing'></a>Event which is raised when the drop down is closing. dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed.
+rendering|<a name='dropDownListOpening'></a>Event which is raised before rendering of the editor completes. rendered|<a name='rendered'></a>Event which is raised after rendering of the editor completes.

 [See all events](%%jQueryApiUrl%%/ui.ignumericeditor#events)